premrume/smallKor/README.md

 * Prepare **env** file to match your dataOriginal/filenames
 ```
-# Edit the env file to match your file.
+# Env:  Edit the env file to match your filenames (SRC and TGT)
 vi env
-# update the SRC and TGT file names to match your filenames in dataOriginal
 ```

 * Use helper script **1_prep.sh** to tokenize data
 ```
-# Run the setup:
 ./1_prep.sh
 ```

 * Use helper script **2_vocab.sh** to create vocab file
 ```
-# Run the setup:
 ./2_vocab.sh
 ```